-Applicants must provide documentation of completion of all academic work stipulated in the academic withdrawal letter and submit a proposed plan of study.
+Applicants must provide documentation of completion of all academic work stipulated in the academic withdrawal letter.

 Readmission after Administrative Withdrawal

 Students who have been administratively withdrawn from the College because they have not informed the College of their enrollment plans must submit information concerning any academic activities while away as part of the application.